Committee Opportunities

 Role of a committee member

 Since we regulate the practice of medicine in Alberta, the purposes of our committees are wide-ranging.
-Committees provide guidance and expertise on topics including governance, physician competence, anti-racism and anti-discrimination, medical facility accreditation and more.
+Committees provide guidance and expertise on topics including governance, physician competence, anti-racism and anti-discrimination and more.

 Each committee benefits from the knowledge of its committee members, who may be medical professionals, field experts or members of the public.